vulture-boy/castlevaniaRedrawn/README.md

 ## Creating a new Redrawn

+These instructions are a work in progress.
+Please reach out to vulture-boy if you run into any issues so that we can clarify the instructions and make the process streamlined for future users.

 1. Fork the repository to create your own copy
 2. Setup your areas file
     * Open areas.js and change the name of the first "area" array (e.g. 'var castleAreas') to something for your project (e.g. 'var myRedrawnAreas').